 Benefits of partnering with AWF

 Corporations and foundations that partner with AWF benefit from the organization's:

-- Expertise: With nearly 60 years of experience on the continent, AWF is the leading organization focused exclusively on Africa and promotes a uniquely African vision for the continent’s future.
+- Expertise: With over 60 years of experience on the continent, AWF is the leading organization focused exclusively on Africa and promotes a uniquely African vision for the continent’s future.

-- Reach: AWF is a thought leader convening business executives, political leaders at all levels of government across the continent and is the African Union’s (AU) official conservation partner.
-Likewise, AWF’s political reach is complemented by its strong, international social media following.
+- Reach: AWF is a thought leader convening business executives, political leaders at all levels of governments, youth and civil society across the continent to advance decisions that balance nature and economic progress.
+AWF’s reach is complemented by its strong, international social media following.

-- Approach: AWF takes a holistic approach to conservation and considers the interdependent relationship between wildlife, wild lands and people to help promote a sustainable future for Africa’s natural heritage.
+- Approach: AWF takes a holistic approach to conservation and considers the interdependent relationship between nature and people to help promote a sustainable future for Africa’s natural heritage.

-Corporate and foundation partners can count on AWF’s expertise, reach, and wholistic approach to create mutually beneficial partnerships as we work to achieve our mission and advance solutions that create opportunity for people — not at the expense of wildlife and their habitats, but because of them.
+Corporate and foundation partners can count on AWF’s expertise, reach, and holistic approach to create mutually beneficial partnerships as we work to achieve our mission and advance solutions that create opportunity for people — not at the expense of wildlife and their habitats, but because of them.